Getty Images/iStockphoto

 Douyin has more features than TikTok.
 For example, Douyin has hotel booking and e-payment features in the application.
 It also offers full-length movies, in addition to standard short-form video.
 Douyin preceded TikTok.
 Douyin was launched in 2016, whereas TikTok was launched in 2017.

-The TikTok ban could potentially affect ByteDance's other applications in the U.S. The company offers several apps in U.S. app stores, such as the video editing app CapCut and the photo editing app Hypic.
-At the time of this writing, ByteDance's newest app is Lemon8, a health, fitness and wellness app.
+The TikTok ban could potentially affect ByteDance's other applications in the U.S. The company offers several apps in U.S. app stores, such as the video editing app CapCut.
+ByteDance's newer app Lemon8 -- a health, fitness and wellness app -- could also be subject to the ban.
+RedNote, another Chinese-owned TikTok alternative, might also run into trouble in the event of a ban.

-The language used in the Congressional bill suggests that these apps would also need to be divested in order to continue operating in the U.S. market.
+The language used in the Congressional bill suggests that these apps would also need to be divested to continue operating in the U.S. market.

 Dig Deeper on Compliance, risk and governance